How To Purify Water With Sunlight: The Sunny Tricks

-If water is not sun exposed properly, it is not safe to drink.
+If water is not sun exposed properly, it is unsafe to drink.
 This type of water may cause illness.
-For overcast weather, if the sunlight is not strong enough, a longer time of exposure is essential.
+For overcast weather, a longer exposure time is essential if the sunlight is not strong enough.
 Then you need to consider the following issues:

 A bottle having no color is suggested then the colored bottles.
 Suppose the green of some lime soda or lemon pop bottles.